 - Non-medical disposable masks.

-- Masks that fit properly with no gaps around the nose, chin and sides of the face.
+- Masks that fit properly with no gaps around your nose, chin and sides of your face.

 - Masks made from breathable fabric.